gbaychev/seasonclock/README.md

 'Shipwrecked' DLC into early access, which introduced new seasons and season cycles and of course broke the mod.

 This is the ported, 'Shipwrecked Compatible' version of the Season Clock.

+**Disclaimer: use this at your own risk.
+I don't have any responsibility, if it breaks your game**